-Should you be interested in having me visit your group or book club--via Zoom or other online platform--to discuss my upcoming publication, SUNDAY'S ORPHAN, or read from SMALL LIES or THE QUIET ROAR OF A HUMMINGBIRD, or tell you about my work within the Alzheimer's community, please contact my publicist, Caitlin Hamilton Summie: firstname.lastname@example.org or call her at 303-725-26123.
+Should you be interested in having me visit your group or book club, via Zoom or other online platform, to discuss SUNDAY'S ORPHAN, read from SMALL LIES or THE QUIET ROAR OF A HUMMINGBIRD, or tell you about my work within the Alzheimer's community, please contact my publicist, Caitlin Hamilton Summie: firstname.lastname@example.org or call her at 303-725-26123.
 Thanks for your kind interest!

 Sign on, and I'll send you joyously infrequent updates about my NEW novel, SUNDAY'S ORPHAN.